vvlnote/vvlnote.github.io/_posts/2020-03-27-what_i_know_about_javascript_closure_-_part_ii.markdown

 It has the same result as in [my previouse post](https://vvlnote.github.io/what_i_know_about_javascript_closure).
 However, we all know, a global variable has a risk that anyone can access it, and change it unexpected.
 So the output may have unexpected result.

-*  OK, then I declare the variable count inside the function, so no one can access it unexpecte, only when the clickMe() is called.
+*  OK, then I declare the variable count inside the function, so no one can access it unexpectedly, only when the clickMe() is called.

 ```